 Many Bond members have a long tradition of running impactful public campaigns, including using elections as a key moment to push all parties to agree specific campaign asks.
 In many cases, these campaigns and activities will not be regulated by the Lobbying Act.
-However, where spending on certain campaigning activities can be seen as reasonably intended to influence voters to vote for or against a political party or a category of candidates, there are new rules that apply.
+However, where spending on certain campaigning activities could be seen as reasonably intended to influence voters to vote for or against a political party or a category of candidates, the rules will apply.